bottlenoselabs/c2cs/README.md

 ## Documentation

-For documentation, including how to use `C2CS` and various examples, see the [docs/README.md](docs/README.md)
+For documentation, including how to use `C2CS`, building from source, and various examples to try in action, see the [docs/README.md](docs/README.md)

 ## Background: Why?